sassoftware/viya4-monitoring-kubernetes/logging/README.md

 - [create a local copy of the repository](#log_loc_copy)
 - [customize your deployment](#log_custom)

 Note: If you are deploying in a highly secure environment in which the deployment scripts are run on a machine whose network traffic is routed through a proxy server, ensure that `localhost` is included in the list of hosts that are not routed through the proxy server.
-If it is not included, the Elasticsearch deployment fails, because the deployment scripts use port forwarding to make REST API calls to Elasticsearch and Kibana.
+If it is not included, the OpenSearch deployment fails, because the deployment scripts use port forwarding to make REST API calls to OpenSearch and OpenSearch Dashboards.

 ### <a name="log_loc_copy"></a>Create a Local Copy of the Repository